Abdulhussain Abdulredha: Assassination attempt

 After the liberation of Kuwait, the art scene saw a lot of drama about the invasion.
 Abdulredha presented a play called Sword of the Arabs in 1992, addressing the period of the invasion.
 He survived an assassination attempt on his way to one of the performances by suspected Iraqi mukhabarat.

 Death

-On 11 August 2017, Abdul redha died of heart attack in the Royal Brompton Hospital in London; aged 78.
+On 11 August 2017, Abdulredha died of heart attack in the Royal Brompton Hospital in London, aged 78.
 His funeral was held in the afternoon of August 16, 2017, in Kuwait.
-He died in a city that he used as a name to one of his most popular comedies called "Bye Bye London", which was about rich Arabic people that travel to London and try to settle there.
-One of his lines was "Get off my back, I’m in London to have fun, to change scenery and enjoy myself.
-I’m not in London to be hospitalized".
-However in real life he has been hospitalized there and died at the age of 78.
+He died in a city that he used as a name for one of his most popular comedies called "Bye Bye London", which was about Kuwaiti people that travel to London and try to settle there.